rthomasv3/SharpTunnel/README.md

 The core idea is to have a web server that will receive requests, forward them over a web socket to any connected tunnels, which will then forward the request to the end server and return the response (like a self-hostable Cloudflare Tunnel).

-The whole system is two parts - a public web server and tunnel service running inside your network.
+The whole system is two parts - a public web server and tunnel service running inside a private network.

 ## Tunnel
 The tunnel will be configured with the address of the public web server.
 When it starts up, it will attempt to make a web socket connection to the web server.
 This is using SignalR with MessagePack serialization right now.
-It then listens for requests and will forward them to the local server based on the configuration.
-The local server response is then sent back up to the web server.
+It then listens for requests and forwards them to the local server based on the configuration.
+The local server response is then sent back up to the web server to return to the client.

 ## Web Server
 The web server will have a few responsibilities: